opendocsg/slw-judgments-backfill/2017_SGHC_82/report.md

 rendered in relation to the 1st Defendant’s breach of fiduciary duties. [note: 84]

-105    The following elements must be satisfied for a claim in dishonest assistance to succeed (see _George Raymond Zage III v Ho Chi Kwong_ [2010] 2 SLR 589 (“ _George Raymond_ ”) at [20] for the analogous elements in relation to dishonest assistance rendered by a third party towards a breach of trust):
+105    The following elements must be satisfied for a claim in dishonest assistance to succeed (see _George Raymond Zage III v Ho Chi Kwong_ <span class="citation">[2010] 2 SLR 589</span> (“ _George Raymond_ ”) at [20] for the analogous elements in relation to dishonest assistance rendered by a third party towards a breach of trust):

  (a) the presence of a fiduciary duty owed to the plaintiff;